CSIS-iLab/amti_2016/wp-content/plugins/hero-menu/README.md

 - Fallback Background Color: If no item in the menu has a featured image and a fallback image is not defined, use this color as the background for the menu.
 - Default Call to Action Text: The default text to show in the call to action box below the featured menu item.
 - Include featured item on side menu?: If checked, the featured menu item will also be listed in the side menu.
+- Include featured item excerpt?: If checked, the featured menu item will also show a small excerpt beneath the title
+- Include featured item date?: If checked, the featured menu item will also show its published date
 - Display menu on: Choose from either All Pages or Front Page Only.
 - Menu Layout Style: Featured Item with Side Menu displays a featured menu item with call to action box and a separate overlaying menu of other menu items.
 Single Featured Item displays just the featured menu item with no side menu.
 - Custom CSS: Customize the look of the menu.

+## Custom Templates ##
+Create a custom template on a per theme basis by creating a file in a `hero-menu` directory in your theme directory.
+The contents of the file should model the `slider-single.php` or `slider-side.php` files included in the plugin's template directory.

+To use a custom template, use this command in the `header.php` file: `<?php putHeroMenu('[filename]'); ?>` where [filename] is the name of the template file you created.